webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 ## Scheduling

-Automatically start crawls at a specific date or periodically.
+Automatically start crawls periodically on a daily, weekly, or monthly schedule.

 !!! tip "Tip: Scheduling crawl workflows with logged-in browser profiles"
     Some websites will log users out after a set period of time.
 When crawling with a custom [browser profile](browser-profiles.md) that is logged into a website, we recommend checking the profile before crawling to ensure it is still logged in.